Procedure: Data breach response plan

 Identification of a breach

-- When an ANU staff member discovers a known or suspected data breach they should immediately notify the ANU Privacy Officer.
-Please provide as much information as possible such as the time and date the known or suspected breach was discovered, the type of personal information involved, the cause and extent of the breach, and the context of the affected information and the breach.
+- When an ANU staff member discovers a known or suspected data breach they should immediately notify the ANU Privacy Officer by providing as much information as possible such as the time and date the known or suspected breach was discovered, the type of personal information involved, the cause and extent of the breach, and the context of the affected information and the breach.

 - Any immediate steps available to contain the breach must be identified and implemented in discussion with the Privacy Officer.
 Reducing the scale and impact of a data breach can prevent the need for notification to the OAIC.
 All known or suspected data breaches must still be notified internally to the ANU Privacy Officer.